Celebrated (part twelve)

 (She was bad at teaching, she thought.
 Even now, to this supernaturally interested visitor, she explained badly.)

 Young Petra Motley, written up twice in the art journals.
 Present-day Petra invisible.
 Dead Petra might earn a retrospective…

-But every day, a bobble.
-The bobble was a little glass creature, that she invested over and over with her mother’s face.
+Every day, a bobble.
+The bobble was a puppy-sized glass creature that Petra invested over and over with her mother’s face.

 The woman said to have been, very tiny in a locket.

-He’d said, or he hadn’t, that rush after she’d first picked up the phone.
+He’d mentioned it, or hadn’t, that rush after she’d first picked up the phone.
 She wanted to make her point, only make it to someone.